marcussyeo/DSA4264-Text-Group-3/README.md

 ## Chat App

-This repository now includes a browser-based chat interface that wraps the Python retrieval workflow.
+This repository also includes a browser-based chat interface that wraps the Python retrieval workflow.

 ### Architecture